Frontonasal dysplasia: Genetics

 There is still some discussion on whether FND is sporadic or genetic.
 The majority of FND cases are sporadic.
 Yet, some studies describe families with multiple members with FND.
 Gene mutations are likely to play an important role in the cause.
 Unfortunately, the genetic cause for most types of FND remains undetermined.

 Frontorhiny

 The cause of frontorhiny is a mutation in the ALX3 gene.
 ALX3 is essential for normal facial development.
 Different mutations can occur in the ALX3 gene, but they all lead to the same effect: severe or complete loss of protein functionality.
 The ALX3 mutation never occurs in a person without frontorhiny.

 Acromelic frontonasal dysostosis

 Acromelic frontonasal dysostosis is caused by a heterozygous mutation in the ZSWIM6 gene.
-It is thought that acromelic frontonasal dysostosis occurs due to an abnormality in the Sonic Hedgehog (SSH) signaling pathway.
-This pathway plays an important role in developing the midline central nervous system/craniofrontofacial region and the limbs.
+It is thought that acromelic frontonasal dysostosis occurs due to an abnormality in the SSH signaling pathway.
+This pathway plays an important role in developing the midline central nervous system, craniofrontofacial region and limbs.
 Hence, it is plausible that an error in the SSH pathway causes acromelic frontonasal dysostosis, because this syndrome not only shows abnormalities in the midfacial region, but also in the limbs and CNS.